 - Continued migration of business processes to the public, private, or hybrid cloud.

-These are the tasks that we’ll guide you through in the following sections.
+We’ll guide you through these tasks in the following sections.

-Sometimes, it seems that if we had a dollar for every time we hear “Don’t share your passwords,” we’d all be millionaires.
-That’s because when it’s time to battle cyberattacks, hardware and software are the tools that we usually remember.
+Sometimes, if we had a dollar for every time we hear “Don’t share your passwords,” we’d all be millionaires.
+When it’s time to battle cyberattacks, hardware and software are the tools that we usually remember.

 Lately, this trend has been changing.
 Your remote operations have a direct connection to your organization’s data resources.
-It takes only an instant of inattention to let unauthorized users get into your home-based system.
+It takes only instant inattention to let unauthorized users enter your home-based system.
 After that, it’s off to the races and your organization’s data riches.

 Unfortunately, this workplace structure expands the overall threat landscape.
 After all, the threat landscape expands wherever we work.
-So, protecting data and IT infrastructure becomes more complex and difficult to manage.
+So, protecting data and IT infrastructure becomes more complex and challenging.

-When you set up your remote work operations, don’t be surprised at the number and variety of items you must be aware of on a day-to-day basis.
+When you set up your remote work operations, don’t be surprised at the number and variety of items you must be aware of daily.

 Realistically, working from “home” can mean working from anywhere other than the office.
+To cyber attackers, “open” means open season on any unwary remote worker with an unprotected data pipeline to their system’s computer and their organization’s network.
 We don’t think twice about hopping onto open systems, but we should.
-To cyberattackers, “open” means open season on any unwary remote worker with an unprotected data pipeline to their system’s computer and their organization’s network.

-These attacks usually go undetected because they occur at a layer of network infrastructure that security software solutions can’t detect.
+These attacks usually go undetected because they occur at a network infrastructure layer that security software solutions can’t detect.
 That’s why these attacks are so dangerous.

 Connecting to a manipulated Wi-Fi source just once can provide bad actors with access to your organization’s network.

-Think of all the peripherals you use in a day’s work.
-Keyboards, wireless and connected mice, USB drives, chargers, and more.
-Cyberattackers are making peripherals their attack tools of choice.
+Think of all the peripherals you use in a day’s work: keyboards, wireless and connected mice, USB drives, chargers, etc. Cyberattackers are making peripherals their attack tools of choice.
 Their ultimate targets are almost always humans, unsuspecting users like you.

-More remote workplaces mean more remote peripherals and the higher risk of an attack.
+More remote workplaces mean more remote peripherals and a higher risk of an attack.
 Compromised peripherals become rogue devices.
-That is, they perform their normal duties and harmful behavior directed by malicious intruders.
+They perform their regular duties and harmful behavior directed by malicious intruders.

 Your system is unlikely to notice rogue devices, which can cause damage to your operations.
-Your peripherals look and act as you expect then to.
-They provide the usual identifiers, which your computer will recognizes as legitimate.
+Your peripherals look and act as you expect them to.
+They provide the standard identifiers, which your computer will recognize as legitimate.
 Don’t expect security alarms or notifications when rogue device attacks occur.